sections in the article

 A/B Testing (aka “split testing”)— a process where one compares two different versions of a web page or content to determine which version is more effective.
 Both versions are shown to a select number of visitors at the same time, and the version with a higher conversion rate is chosen to be sent to the remaining audience.

-Affiliate Marketing— a third-party marketing system that allows a publisher and advertiser to team up to market to consumers.
+Affiliate Marketing— a third-party marketing system that allows a publisher and advertiser to team up to the market to consumers.
 The publisher promotes a service or product through a company or website and the advertiser pays the publisher a fee or set commission from products sold.
 This type of marketing can be designed with banners, ads, or links.

 Amazon Marketplace— an e-commerce platform where independent vendors sell on Amazon.com alongside the company’s own product offerings.
-In 2017, over half of units sold on Amazon were from third-party sellers, generating a total of over $30 billion in revenue—and the Amazon Marketplace is continuing to grow.
+In 2017, over half of the units sold on Amazon were from third-party sellers, generating a total of over $30 billion in revenue—and the Amazon Marketplace is continuing to grow.

 Asset management— assets are the content pieces and other materials that make companies unique and valuable.
-It is best to organize assets and publish the most notable ones on the best performing channels for buyer engagement.
+It is best to organize assets and publish the most notable ones on the best-performing channels for buyer engagement.
 Effective asset management means integration, optimization, and delivering assets consistently.

 Blog— a regularly updated online log of relevant articles written in a more conversational tone.
-Each blog post is typically focused on one topic and can often times give readers the opportunity to comment and share the post.
+Each blog post is typically focused on one topic and can oftentimes give readers the opportunity to comment and share the post.

-Call-to-Action (CTA)— a saying, button, link or other direction that explicitly asks visitors to act.
+Call-to-Action (CTA)— a saying, button, link, or other direction that explicitly asks visitors to act.
 Examples include ”contact us”, ”subscribe now”, or ”purchase here”.

 Click Through Rate (CTR)— the number of visitors that click a link to go to another webpage and ultimately measures the success of an advertising campaign.

-Content— anything produced or created (user-generated, branded, earned or paid) that is posted or shared related to an organization, products, and business.
-Content can be blogs, whitepapers, infographics, images, videos, thought leadership pieces and others.
-Content marketing is a highly effective way to educate and engage buyers, and ultimately become an expert or key resource on a subject that relates to your business.
+Content— anything produced or created (user-generated, branded, earned, or paid) that is posted or shared related to an organization, products, and business.
+Content can be blogs, whitepapers, infographics, images, videos, thought leadership pieces, and others.
+Content marketing is a highly effective way to educate and engage buyers and ultimately become an expert or key resource on a subject that relates to your business.
 Content is considered “king” in the world of marketing and the concept of content marketing is now commonplace across industries and verticals.